isabella232/docs-13/docs/guides/Adding_members_to_team.md

-# Adding members to your team
+# Adding Members to your Team

 You can add other GraphCMS users as team members to your projects.
 This can be done from the _Team_ panel in the _Settings_ view, which also shows all members of your project.